12 Competencies Every Manager Should Master

 However, most need some help developing important manager competencies.

-Manager competencies can improve management skills and influence the behavior of others – which can result in a positive impact on the bottom line.
+Manager competencies can improve management skills and influence the behavior of others, which can have a positive impact on the bottom line.

-Competency is defined as “the quality of being competent; adequacy; possession of required skill, knowledge, qualification, or capacity.”
+Competency is “the quality of being competent; adequacy; possession of required skill, knowledge, qualification, or capacity.”

 Organizations should have defined competency requirements for their leadership team.